I Want To Put Cork Flooring In My RV, What Is The Best Way To Do It?

 (Chambersburg, PA, USA)

-How to install a Cork Floor in an RV
+Installing a Cork Floor in Your RV

 I want to install a cork floor in my motorhome.
-Need advice on whether to use squares, or planks and glue the floor or float it.
+Need advice on whether to use squares or planks and glue the floor or float it.

 ANSWER Hi Michael, first, you can use either Cork Planks or the Cork Squares.
 What you need to do is figure out which of those two configurations will give you the least amount of flooring remnants (wasted floor material).
 I do not know the measurements of the area that you are planning to install the floor in, so it would be hard for me to determine which would be better for your use.
 It also depends greatly on the appearance of the flooring you’re using.
 If you like the appearance of the panels as opposed to the squares then use the panels.